cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 - **Multilingual Issue**: the training set is written in English.
 The validation is given in three languages, including Turkish, Spanish and Italian.
 Besides the multilingual validation set, the testing set is written in three more types of languages, i.e. Russian, French and Portuguese.

-We will discuss how we can circumvent or mitigate those three issues in the second part.
+We will discuss how we can circumvent or mitigate those three issues in the  model refinement part.

 ### Tokenizer, Transformer and Classifier

-For the purpose of demonstration of a multilingual model, we  will use the BERT tokenizer and transformer as implemented in the [HuggingFace package](https://huggingface.co/).
-In the following we use the example illustrated in Jay's [awesome blog](http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/) to show how we encode a comment text, pass it through the model and do the classification in the end.
-Figures in this section are all from the blog.
+Simply for demonstration of a multilingual model, we  will use the BERT tokenizer and transformer as implemented in the [HuggingFace package](https://huggingface.co/).
+In the following we use the example illustrated in Jay's [awesome blog](http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/) to show how we encode a comment text, pass it through the model and finally do the classification.

+**Note**: figures in this subsection are all from the blog.

 #### Tokenizer